Community Garden Health & Wellness Pilot Project

 During each weekly session the students participated in fun and interactive exercises.
 The students learned simple and effective ways to incorporate exercise into their daily lives.
 In addition, they learned how to exercise without going to the gym or having access to fancy equipment.
 Providing regular physical activity combined with healthy eating habits and hands on learning in the community garden provided a recipe for success for the students.

 When Super Storm Sandy hit the Jersey Shore, Providing Hope mobilized to help in its recovery.
 Families and communities needed support to rebuild and lift them form the debris and despair that weighed heavy on each one of them from the storm.
-Providing Hope designed a commemorative beach badge as a symbol of hope: “Restoring Dreams at the Jersey Shore”.
+Providing Hope designed a commemorative beach badge as a symbol of hope: “Restoring Dreams at the edit-my-paper Jersey Shore”.
 The universal symbol of access to our favorite beaches now became a unique fundraising effort for each family in need of our help to rebuild and gain access to life they once knew before Sandy.

 Adopt a Family